 1832-1847, 1848, 1852-55

 Cheltenham’s first MP could politely be called a bit of a character.
-The twelfth child of the high-living Fifth Earl of Berkeley and a former maidservant Mary Cole, Craven reached the rank of captain in the Life Guards and was brother to four previous Gloucestershire MPs.
-He was once accused of guarding the door of a London bookshop while his brother horsewhipped the Tory proprietor for publishing a bad review of his book.
-He also fought a duel against the Tory MP for Chippenham but, mercifully, both missed twice.
+The eleventh (or perhaps twelfth) child of the high-living Fifth Earl of Berkeley and a former maidservant Mary Cole, Craven reached the rank of captain in the Life Guards and was brother to four other Gloucestershire MPs.
+In 1836 he was accused of guarding the door of a London bookshop alongside a hired heavy while his brother Grantley horsewhipped the Tory proprietor for publishing a venomous review of his novel Berkeley Castle which was particularly insulting about their mother’s background.
+Craven also fought a duel against the Tory MP for Chippenham but, mercifully, both missed twice.

-Craven crossed swords with ‘the Pope of Cheltenham’, the formidable evangelical Anglican and arch-Tory Francis Close.
-Craven certainly didn’t share Close’s disapproval of racing, theatre and drink and accused him of slander after Close called him ‘an atheist, an infidel and a scoffer at religion’.
-Close probably felt vindicated when Craven proposed an amendment to Sunday pub opening hours which would have removed closing time!
-A passionate liberal, Craven couched even this argument in terms of solidarity with working people and was a consistent supporter of extending the vote to more of the population.
+Craven repeatedly crossed swords with ‘the Pope of Cheltenham’, the formidable evangelical Anglican and arch-Tory Francis Close.
+Craven certainly didn’t share Close’s disapproval of racing, theatre and drink, especially on the Sabbath, and accused him of slander after Close called him ‘an atheist, an infidel and a scoffer at religion’.
+Close must have felt vindicated when Craven opposed Sunday trading restrictions and proposed an amendment to Sunday pub opening hours which would have removed the closing times!
+A passionate liberal, Craven couched these Commons contributions in terms of solidarity with working people and was a consistent supporter of extending the vote to more of the population.
 Perhaps he always had his own mother’s modest origins in the back of his mind.

 One of his last parliamentary interventions in 1855 was to question the orders given at the disastrous charge of the light brigade during the Crimean War.
 He died in Carlsbad in Germany in 1855, still an MP but aged just 50.